justinjaywang/journal/source/_posts/2015-06-10--design-reading.md

 date: 2015-06-10 10:12:41
 ---

-I've been reading a lot of design books lately.
+Lately, I've been reading a lot of design books.
 I never got a formal design education, so I'm trying to be diligent about being a student of my craft.

 A couple weeks ago, I read the comprehensive *Meggs' History of Graphic Design*.
 It's helpful, in any field, to put things in perspective historically.
 Trends are cyclical—the same things happen over and over again, just in different contexts.